charles-uno/resume/resume.md

 # Summary

 Ten years of experience with Python and distributed Linux systems.
-Emphasis on CI/CD tools such as Jenkins, Docker, and REST APIs.
+Emphasis on DevOps tools such as Groovy, Docker, and REST APIs.
-Consistent dedication to building a stronger team through mentorship and training.
-Looking for a position with room to grow.
+Looking for opportunities in microservice development and Site Reliability Engineering.

 <!---

 TODO: "at scale"
 TODO: OpenStack
 TODO: "cloud"
+TODO: on-premises / on-prem

 stolaf: coached